Port board ratifies back wages and policy

 But when an analysis was conducted on the methodology the Port utilized for reconstructing salaries, it was determined that the agency had actually underpaid two reinstated employees, which would mean there was no overpayment made as far as any of the audits conducted, Respicio wrote.

-The Port developed a board policy, called Board Policy Number 2022-01, to address the concern over the back wages.
+The Port developed a board policy - No. 2022-01 - to address the concern over the back wages.

-Among other things, this policy states that back wages shall be based on the average ratings of an employee's last three years' employment, and if for whatever reason their performance evaluation or increment certification was unsigned or delayed, and the general manager did not reject the evaluation or certification at the time they were submitted to human resources, then the current general manager must accept such submission of the evaluation for the purpose of reconstructing back wages.
+Among other things, the policy states that back wages shall be based on the average ratings of an employee's last three years' employment, and if for whatever reason the employee's performance evaluation or increment certification was unsigned or delayed, and the general manager did not reject the evaluation or certification at the time they were submitted to human resources, then the current general manager must accept such submission of the evaluation for the purpose of reconstructing back wages.

-Cruz wrote back to Cruz on Jan.
-14 stating that the use of the average ratings of the last three years was not an audit recommendation but the Port management's proposal.
+Cruz wrote back to Respicio on Jan.
+14, stating that the use of the average ratings of the last three years was not an audit recommendation but the Port management's proposal.

-"If the board ratifies this management proposal, OPA will acknowledge and respect the board action," Cruz added.
+"If the board ratifies this management proposal, OPA will acknowledge and respect the board action," Cruz said.

 The board had ratified the Port's salary reconstruction methodology through the resolution, in addition to ratifying and accepting the back wage process, and submissions for back wages and other payments to the reinstated employees.